GlennClatworthy/open-kg-curriculum/taxonomy/OCSKOS-model-outline.md

 Skos:related: “Applied semantics//Employment”
 Skos:related: “Applied semantics/Economy/Health”
 # Twilight Zone
-   * ## VIP
-Indicates that the conference speaker is a very important person
    * ## Ontology engineering
 Temporary location until I decide where to put it